 - Title 5, section 55524 defines "Abbreviated Ed Plans, which are one to two terms in length and designed to meet immediate scheduling needs or for students for whom a comprehensive plan is not appropriate.
 For example, abbreviated plans may be completed prior to course enrollment for students who are completing a short-term certificate program or new students who have not declared an educational goal or course of study."
-This is the scope of the content included in the abbreviated education plans provided to our students. - DegreeWorks is the tool used to create and house online Abbreviated Education Plans which allows both student and Counselor to have 24/7 on-line access to this information.

-- Completion of the online Orientation, links students directly into DegreeWorks--the online tool used by students to develop their Abbreviated Ed plan.
+This is the scope of the content included in the abbreviated education plans provided to our students. - DegreeWorks is the tool used to create and house online Abbreviated Education Plans which allows both student and Counselor to have 24/7 on-line access to this information. - Completion of the online Orientation, links students directly into DegreeWorks--the online tool used by students to develop their Abbreviated Ed plan.
 In addition, there is a "how to" video, available online, which helps navigate students through DegreeWorks to set up their Abbreviated Ed Plan.
 Students who need additional assistance are encouraged to attend a New Student workshop where individual, in-person assistance is provided by counseling staff.
-During 14-15, (get DATA) # workshops were held assisting # students.
-The scope of the plan includes the selected level of English and Math courses via the self-placement results in addition to choices from general education, major prep, and electives. - Express or Drop-in counseling is available for assistance with abbreviated education plan questions. - Additionally, students who enrolled in COUN M03 Orientation Class completed both the Abbreviated and Comprehensive Education Plans as part of the class requirements. (check if they did comprehensive GET data) - Future plans include offering both the COUN M03 and New Student workshops online to increase student participation and appropriate completion of abbreviated ed planning.
+The scope of the plan includes the selected level of English and Math courses via the self-placement results in addition to choices from general education, major prep, and electives.